scaleoutsean/solidfire-windows/README.md

   - When one of these operations need to be perofrmed, use Admin Center to start a browser-based remote PowerShell session from a Hyper-V host, and execute the PowerShell script(s)
   - Then navigate to other parts of Admin Center (view CSVs, create VMs, etc.)
 - Note that Admin Center cannot be installed on Active Directory Domain Controller so maybe find a "management workstation" that can be used for that
-- Hyper-V cluster capacity and performance can be monitored through Admin Center dashboards; if you'd like to monitor it elsewhere, consider NetApp Cloud Insights
+- Hyper-V cluster capacity and performance can be monitored through Admin Center dashboards; if you'd like to monitor it from elsewhere, consider the gratis or commercial version of NetApp Cloud Insights

 ### Create and Remove Volumes